Phone +43 650/250 260 7

-I am a traditional photographer who celebrates 'a still photograph still being a photograph' -- unaltered and truthful with the analog touch.
+I am a traditional photographer who celebrates 'a still photograph still being a photograph', unaltered and truthful with the analog touch.
 A body of work that is varied yet distinctive with a classic and passionate style.
 Diverse photography with a vision on each image, created to take on a journey and to give a glimpse or private insight into a life, a moment, a history.
-Each image tries to be special, unique and very memorable.
+Each photo tries to be special, unique and memorable.
 Timeless.
 There are elements of photography that remain despite the modernization of the art, it all reverts back to the photographic eye and the ability to capture the image.

 One would think that a photographer finds the images but the truth is the images should find the photographer.
 This happens when one is receptive, being alert and curious, keeping an open mind.
-The photographic skill is reflected in the photographer’s ability to create an experience of the image and successfully convey it to the viewer in that single frame.
+The photographic skill is reflected in the ability to create an experience and successfully convey it to the viewer in that single frame.
 Actually, you photograph what you know is there, not what you can see.

-Image composition is another layer in my photographic work, an element that adds structure to a photograph.
+Image composition is another layer in my work, an element that adds structure to a photograph.
 It is influenced by the 'German Bauhaus' as well as Wassily Kandinsky's rules 'From Point To Line To Plane'.
 Beyond that, to some extent, I use 'Fibonacci Harmonic Levels'.
 Black and white allows the eye to appreciate the composition of the photograph because there is no distraction that is created by the use of color.
 When I do use color, I use it to highlight the main subject in the photograph.

 A photographer should be able to interchange various genres and styles.
-This does not mean mastering one style so that you are recognizable, predictable and boring for yourself as well as your viewers, becoming stagnant in the process.
+This does not mean mastering one style so that you are recognizable, predictable and boring for yourself as well as for your viewers, becoming stagnant in the process.
 A photographer should remain unpredictable and so always stay true to your promise to take the viewer on a suspense-filled journey of discovery.